antor44/livestream_video/README.md

 pip3 install --upgrade streamlink
 ```

-playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper-cpp.
 The main executable of whisper.cpp, which is the primary example, should be in the same directory with the default executable name 'main'.
 Additionally, the whisper model files should be placed in the "models" subdirectory with the correct format and name, as specified in the Whisper.cpp repository.
 This can be done using terminal commands such as the following examples:
 ```
 make tiny.en
 ```